BodyResetGroupHeaderGraphic.png

 First and foremost, Feldenkrais is not an exercise: it is cleverly applied neuroscience.

-The method, founded by Moshe Feldenkrais, is well established with thousands of practitioners worldwide.
-Good summaries of the method can be found at, for example, Wikipedia and here and here.
-The many other web pages on the method are of varying quality, so I recommend reading the literature on the subject: a summary is kindly provided by Amazon's Quick to look inside feature on, for starters, Feldenkrais's Awareness through movement, and Wildman's Busy person's guide to easier movement.
+The many other web pages on the method are of varying quality, so I recommend reading the literature on the subject: a summary is kindly provided by Amazon's Quick to look inside feature on, for starters, and Feldenkrais's Awareness through movement, and Wildman's Busy person's guide to easier movement.

 It is difficult to describe the Feldenkrais Method uniquely and concisely, because there are so many dimensions or facets to it.
 So here's one: